jgph91/Restaurant_chooser/README.md

 ## Instructions

-Open your teminal and move to the desired location then clone this repository using the following command: `git clone https://github.com/jgph91/So-where-do-we-eat´
+Open your teminal and move to the desired location then clone this repository using the following command: `git clone https://github.com/jgph91/So-where-do-we-eat`

 In the terminal type python3 main.py 'City' 'Tag', you have all the available cities and tags in the following section.
-i.e: `python3 main.py Madrid Italian´
+i.e: `python3 main.py Madrid Italian`

 ## Available options